jwworth/til/vim/change-inner-tag-block.md

-# Change Inner Tag Blocks
+# Change Inner Tag Block

 Vim has excellent commands for changing the contents of parentheses (`ci(`), brackets (`ci[`), and squiggly braces (`ci{`) (as well as single quotes, double quotes, backticks, etc.).
 But what about tags?